-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+One of the most in-demand careers is working as an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
 And, most important, you’ll receive a comprehensive education about:

 - Air conditioners